International Postdoc Information

 Tax services to international clients are by appointment only.
 Due to the many variables in international client tax situations, all international visitors are required to use the online Appointment Scheduling Process (ASP) to schedule their appointments.
 The ASP will guide tax clients to the preparer best suited to assist in their tax return preparations.

 For more information on how to make an appointment, click here.

-International graduate students and scholars are invited to The World on Tap, a monthly social at Rohr's.
-Free appetizers will be provided.
-The first 50 international students and scholars will also receive a free drink ticket valued up to $6.
+International postdocs and friends are invited to World on Tap, a monthly social sponsored by Notre Dame International.
+Join us on first Wednesdays for community and free appetizers; the first 50 attendees will receive a free drink ticket valued up to $6.
 Please bring a valid photo ID.